 Cookies are widely consumed all over the world by adults and children alike and they represent the largest, most popular category of snack foods in most parts of the world.
 They are convenient, easy and light to carry around, ready-to- eat and tasty, easy to be consumed, have long shelf life, wide acceptance by consumers of all ages, and their costs is reasonable) [1-4], Traditionally, the key ingredients generally used in the manufacture of cookies are flour, sugar and fat.
 However, wheat does not grow well in the tropics and has to be imported by countries in these regions.
 Incessant increases in the cost of wheat have in turn led to constant increases in the price of these products.
-This had led to the need to develop alternatives to the use of wheat flour in the production of baked goods Beside these, traditional biscuits and cookies are deficient in nutrients, phytonutrients and fiber; they are high in carbohydrates, fat, and calorie, but low in fiber, vitamin, and mineral which made their consumption unhealthy.
+This had led to the need to develop alternatives to the use of wheat flour in the production of baked goods [5-15].
+Beside these, traditional biscuits and cookies are deficient in nutrients, phytonutrients and fiber; they are high in carbohydrates, fat, and calorie, but low in fiber, vitamin, and mineral which made their consumption unhealthy.
 Generally, biscuits are characterized not only by low content of protein, vitamins, dietary fiber and minerals but also contain high amount of sugar and fat; making them not so healthy option for consumers.
-The association of wheat consumption with such health problems as celiac disease makes it pertinent to utilize composite flour in cookies manufacture.
+The association of wheat consumption with such health problems as celiac disease makes it pertinent to utilize composite flour in cookies manufacture [14, 16]..
 This situation has created the need for the development of gluten free baked food products.
-This has led to the composite flour concept in which flours with high nutritional and sensory properties are derived from cereals, roots and tubers, legumes etc. with or without the addition of wheat flour
+This has led to the composite flour concept in which flours with high nutritional and sensory properties are derived from cereals, roots and tubers, legumes etc. with or without the addition of wheat flour [5, 8, 17, 18, 19, 20].

 A current trend in nutrition is the consumption of foods that not only supply basic nutrients but also help to prevent disease, advocated by world nutrition bodies due to different health problem related with wheat consumption such as celiac disease, diabetes and coronary heat diseases (WHO/FAO, 2003).
 This situation has created the need for the development of gluten free baked food products.
 Composite flour formulation can enhance the nutritional, functional as well as sensory quality of cookies.
 Composite flour formulation/bakery products have many functional forms, (providing protein and energy), enriched with minerals and vitamins, nutritious (providing protein and energy), gluten-free, and can serve as good vehicle for carrying the added proteins to target populations for use in combating the protein malnutrition prevalent in many parts of the world.
 Composite flour cookies can be formulated to meet the dietary needs of different categories of consumers.
-They are considered as an essential source of energy by the majority of the population.).
+They are considered as an essential source of energy by the majority of the population.
+[22, 24-26]).
 There are many flours which can be used as base materials for the formulation of composite flours.
 Products made from non-wheat flour or from composite flour are latest trend in producing baked goods.
-Currently, composite flour formulation or additive food manufacturing has evolved to enhancing nutritional quality of cookies ().
-The increasing consumer demand for foods that combine additional benefits in addition to common nutrients imposes on the food industry a need for advances in ingredients and formulations provide necessary nutrients for humans but also to prevent nutrition-related diseases and improve physical and mental well-being.
-Now a day's cookies are being considered to be most efficacious means of delivering supplementary nutritional on to weaker and vulnerable sections suffering from calories malnutrition.
-Development of diabetic friendly cookies and biscuits (especially designed for diabetes patients) prepared by incorporation of multigrain is becoming popular in the developed countries.
-Efforts have been made to promote the use of composite flour in in cookie productions, thereby decreasing the demand for imported wheat, improving the nutritional content of cookies, and also enhancing indigenous crop utilization.
-Protein-rich cookies are gaining popularity in countries where protein energy malnutrition is prevalent.
-Cookies are looked upon as carriers of nutrition and provide a good source of energy ().
-The aim of this study was to develop, characterize, and optimize the formulation and some production processes of dietary cookies from blends of corn, peanut, sweet potato and soybean.
+Currently, composite flour formulation or additive food manufacturing has evolved to enhancing nutritional quality of cookies [9, 13, 14, 27 - 30].
+The increasing consumer demand for foods that combine additional benefits in addition to common nutrients imposes on the food industry a need for advances in ingredients and formulations [11, 25].